 But what really makes HSAs trump FSAs?
 The contributions can be invested in the stock market and grow over decades.
 Plus, you don’t have to pay taxes on your withdrawals if you use the money for medical expenses.
 Tax-free going in, tax-free coming out.
 Can’t beat it.

-Other HSA Benefits
+Other HSA Benefits and How They Work

 To illustrate an HSA’s benefits, let’s compare it to an FSA.
 For starters, you can only set aside $2,650 pre-tax each year in an FSA.
 That money can’t be invested, and you must spend the entire balance by year’s end or forfeit it.
 So you have to predict the future to determine how much to contribute annually.